Spunk-Technologies/spunk/README.md

 ## Status

-This project is actively in development.
+This project has taken a backseat for my development on @vsc-eco.
+If there is interest, I'm opened to working on this as a side project.

 See the [Features Section](#features) below for a breakdown of what is usable and planned.
 This should **not** be used in production, yet.
 If you'd like to see my more raw thoughts and more immediate plan see my [TODO](TODO.md)

 ## Build Instructions